• Norwood Forum

 7. All the London boroughs are working together, sharing knowledge and solutions.

 8. The e-bike/scooter companies are extremely difficult to bring under control and also litigious.
-Lambeth has a MOU with the four in this trial, but compliance is challenging.
+Lambeth has a Memorandum of Understanding (MOU) with the four in this trial, but compliance is challenging.
 LBWestminster has tried impounding the bikes and only releasing them once a company has paid a fee.
-Taking the e-bike/scooter companies to court has also been unsuccessful so far - they have won all the cases on the basis they are providing a service.
+Taking the e-bike/scooter companies to court has also been unsuccessful so far - they have won all the cases - using the argument that they are providing a service.

 9. Two bays in this current trial have already been removed - due to being on steep hills and bikes would not stand up.